interaction-lab/PoseToCode/README.md

 # Hour of Code Activity

-A code block-based activity to guides a virtual robot to build a snowman
+A code block-based activity that guides a virtual robot to build a snowman

 ![Screenshot](screenshot.png)